t-regx/t-regx.github.io/docs/match.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-...or to check whether it doesn't.
+...or to check whether it doesn't:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--T-Regx-->